Home / Case studies / The Devils (1971) The Devils (1971...

 A modified – but still technically unfinished – version of the film was seen again by the BBFC on 8 April 1971, incorporating many (but not all) of the cuts requested by both the BBFC and by Warners.
 Ken Russell had toned down or removed what had been regarded as the most difficult scenes, including the so-called 'Rape of Christ' sequence in which a group of nuns cavort on a crucifix, whilst hoping that the significant reductions he had already made would perhaps allow certain other shots to remain.

-The BBFC's Secretary at the time, John Trevelyan, told Russell that the modified version was basically acceptable for an X certificate and agreed, as Russell had hoped, to waive some of the cuts Russell had declined to make.
-The BBFC's President, Lord Harlech, recognised the apparent sincerity of Russell's attack on religious hypocrisy and suggested that no further cuts should be required.
+The BBFC's Secretary at the time, John Trevelyan, informed Russell that the modified version was generally acceptable for an X certificate and agreed to waive some of the cuts that Russell had chosen not to make.
+The BBFC's President, Lord Harlech, acknowledged Russell's critique of religious hypocrisy and indicated that no additional cuts would be required.

 On 18 May 1971 the BBFC awarded an X certificate to the cut version of the film.
 Because of the scale of the changes made to the film (including the deletion of one entire scene) it is difficult to calculate accurately how much was removed from the film between January and May 1971.
-However, it is safe to say that several minutes were removed.
+However, it is estimated that several minutes were removed.

 In America, the film also caused widespread controversy and attracted an X rating from the US classification body, the Motion Picture Association of America.
 This X rating meant that the film would be rejected by many of the major cinema chains and could not be advertised in the press.
 Warners were therefore obliged to cut the film by another six minutes (on top of the cuts already made in the UK) in order to produce a version of the film that was acceptable for an R rating.